InstrumentBox/Network/Sources/WebCore/WebCore.docc/Request/AuthorizeRequest.md

 checks if request conform to `NonAuthorizableRequest` and returns `true` or `false` depending on this conformance.

-For more control you may implement `needsAuthorization(for:)` method of by yourself.
+For more control you may implement `needsAuthorization(for:)` method by yourself.